Multimedia masterpiece, Different Trains, to be shown in Canaday Gallery

 “The exhibition will also feature a reflection space, which will contain information about the installation, transcripts of the voices heard in the melodies, and resources and additional reading about the Holocaust for audiences of different ages,” said Dr. Lauren Applebaum, curator of the exhibition.

-In conjunction with TMA’s presentation of Different Trains, visitors will also have the opportunity to view Bearing Witness: The Voices of Our Survivors, presented in the Little Theater twice daily.
-This documentary unites the oldest and youngest generations of the Jewish community in Toledo.
+In conjunction with TMA’s presentation of the multimedia installation Different Trains, visitors are invited to view the documentary, Bearing Witness: The Voices of Our Survivors, presented in the Little Theater twice daily.
 In the film, six Holocaust survivors from five different countries share their experiences with teens.
-These survivors' individual stories tell the Holocaust's collective history.
+A collaboration with the Jewish community of Toledo, Ohio, Bearing Witness fosters dialog between the survivors and today's youth, cultivating personal awareness and one's responsibility to understand history in order for future generations to prevent the atrocities of the Holocaust from happening again.
+Through the survivors' individual stories, the Holocaust's collective history is shared.
 Their personal memories, will to survive, and messages of hope inspire, sharing the truth of the Holocaust so that future generations "never forget."

 This presentation of Different Trains is supported by the Stacey and Harley Kripke Philanthropic Fund, the Jewish Federation of Greater Toledo, the Donald L. Solomon Supporting Organization, the Ruth Fajerman Markowicz Holocaust Resource Center, Dr. Allen and Hindea Markowicz, Lynn and Frank Jacobs, Arleen and Jon Levine, Linda and Joel Beren, Dr. Robert and Beverly Karp, Sandy Soifer and Paul Goldner, Julie and Fred Treuhaft, H. Zachary Ottenstein, and an anonymous donor, with additional support from the H.L.
 Thompson, Jr. Family Fund.